Chiark-Collective/Pointcept/report/main.typ

 1. Initialization

-  Input point cloud is first serialized using one of the four patterns (Z-order, Trans Z-order, Hilbert, or Trans Hilbert) These space-filling curves map 3D coordinates to 1D sequences while preserving some degree of spatial locality An embedding layer maps the input features to the initial channel dimension
+  The input point cloud is first serialized using one of the four patterns (Z-order, Trans Z-order, Hilbert, or Trans Hilbert).
+  These space-filling curves map 3D coordinates to 1D sequences while preserving some degree of spatial locality.
+  An embedding layer then maps the input features to the initial channel dimension.

 2. Encoder Processing

-  Grid pooling downsamples points while increasing feature dimensionality The "Shuffle Orders" mechanism randomly varies which serialization pattern will be used for the next block This variation means points that are separated in one pattern might be grouped together in another, enabling information flow across the point cloud without expensive shift or dilation operations Points are then processed through multiple blocks (depths [2,2,6,2] across each of the four encoder stages)
+  Grid pooling downsamples points while increasing feature dimensionality.
+The "Shuffle Orders" mechanism randomly varies which serialization pattern will be used for the next block.
+This variation means points that are separated in one pattern might be grouped together in another, enabling information flow across the point cloud without expensive shift or dilation operations.
+Points are then processed sequentially by multiple blocks (depths [2,2,6,2] across each of the four encoder stages).

 3. Block Structure

-  Each block with an encoder stage processes points through:
+  Each encoder block is comprised of the following operations:

-  xCPE (enhanced Conditional Positional Encoding):
+  - xCPE (enhanced Conditional Positional Encoding)

-  Implemented as a sparse convolution layer with skip connection The sparse convolution operates on local neighborhoods defined by the voxel grid.
+    Implemented as a sparse convolution layer with a skip connection.
+The sparse convolution operates on local neighborhoods defined by the voxel grid.
 This provides each point with information about its position relative to nearby points.
-  Unlike traditional relative positional encoding that requires computing pairwise distances (26% of forward time in PTv2), xCPE achieves similar goals through efficient sparse operations
+    Unlike traditional relative positional encoding that requires computing pairwise distances (26% of forward time in PTv2), xCPE achieves similar goals through efficient sparse operations.

-  LayerNorm:
+  - LayerNorm

     Normalizes features independently for each point, maintaining consistent scales throughout the network Computes the mean and standard deviation across feature dimensions, then normalizes and applies learned scaling and offset parameters
-  Critical for stable training in deep networks, particularly with attention mechanisms Used both before and after attention to ensure properly scaled features Works well with variable batch sizes and sequence lengths, making it ideal for point cloud processing where input sizes can vary
+    Critical for stable training in deep networks, particularly with attention mechanisms.
+    Works well with variable batch sizes and sequence lengths, making it ideal for point cloud processing where input sizes can vary

-  Self-attention:
+    Used both before and after self-attention to ensure properly scaled features.

+  - Self-attention

-  Points are grouped into non-overlapping patches of 1024 points along the serialized order Each patch processes independently through standard query-key-value attention The large patch size (vs PTv2's 16 points) is made possible by the efficiency gains from serialization
+    Points are grouped into non-overlapping patches of 1024 points along the serialized order Each patch processes independently through standard query-key-value attention The large patch size of 1024 (vs PTv2's 16 points) is made possible by the efficiency gains from serialization

-  MLP layer for feature transformation
+  - MLP layer for pointwise feature transformation

 The feature dimensions follow a [64→128→256→512] pattern through the encoder stages, with corresponding decoder stages following [256→128→64→64].